kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### Current behavior of VPA 1.4.2

 1. The user sets the initial resource requests and limits at the workload API level, such as in a Kubernetes Deployment.
-2. When VPA applies new recommended resource request values, it maintains the initially set request-to-limit ratio.
+2. When VPA applies new recommended resource request values, it preserves the request-to-limit ratio from the Pods' `resources` stanzas.

 For example, if the original resource request is `1` and the original limit is `2`, then after VPA calculates a new resource request of `10`, the new limit will be updated to `20`.
 In this version of VPA, the 1:2 ratio is preserved at all times.